yammes08/Scripts/README.md

 ### xseed-split.sh
 Modified version of baker's cross-seed StarrScript - uses data searching for Usenet and infoHash for torrents.

+**:warning: Deprecated - have a look at baker's instead: https://github.com/bakerboy448/StarrScripts :warning:**
 ```
 - Radarr/Sonarr Settings > Connect > New Custom Script
 - chmod +x